Second Foundation

-Second Foundation is the third novel published of the Foundation Series by American writer Isaac Asimov, and the fifth in the in-universe chronology.
+Second Foundation is the third novel of the Foundation Trilogy, the third published of the Foundation Series by the American writer Isaac Asimov, and the fifth in the in-universe chronology.
 It was first published in 1953 by Gnome Press.

-Second Foundation consists of two previously published novellas originally published in Astounding Magazine (with different titles) between 1948 and 1950, making this the third volume in Asimov's Foundation series.
-Decades later, Asimov wrote two further sequel novels and two prequels.
+Second Foundation consists of two novellas originally published in Astounding Magazine (with different titles) between 1948 and 1950: this makes it the third volume in Asimov's Foundation series.
+Decades later, Asimov wrote two sequel novels and two prequels.
 Later writers have added authorized tales to the series.
 The Foundation series is often regarded as one of Isaac Asimov's best works, along with his Robot series.